Amp-Lab-at-VT/website/docs/adv_soldering.md

 Those who complete the advanced surface-mount certification will be strongly encouraged to mentor others who wish to learn surface-mount prototype soldering.

-Please email amp-lab-leadership-team-g@vt.edu with questions or concerns.
+Please email AMPLabSolderTrainingTeam@groups.office365.vt.edu with questions or concerns.